hmcts/cmc-claim-store/README.md

 This is the backend service for Civil Money Claims.
 The service provides a set of RESTful endpoints for the CMC frontend application.
-The two main responsibilities of this application are:
+The two main responsibilities of this application are :
  - data access layer for the CMC service,
  - executing business logic of the CMC service e.g. calculating response deadline.